 TGax Editor: Change the paragraph below of this subclause as follows (#CID 24251):

-NOTE 2—An AP might be detected by a STA if the STA and the AP are on the same channel and in range.
+NOTE 2—An AP might be detected by a STA if the STA and the AP are on the same channel and in range (i.e., the AP’s actual location is approximately the same as the location that the STA has stored for that AP). (#24251)

 If a non-AP STA sends a Probe Request frame in the 6 GHz band that includes a FILS Request Parameters element, then the non-AP STA shall set the value of PHY Support Criterion subfield(#22526) in the element to either 0 or 3.